Passkeys best practice for the web

 A user is prompted to add a passkey after signing in.

-Improving passkey coverage across devices
+Improving coverage across devices

 Whilst many passkeys are available across devices, like ones stored in iCloud Keychain, some passkeys are device-bound.
 For example, a passkey created on a desktop browser may not be available on a mobile device.